 Leslie McAdoo Gordon is a 1996 cum laude graduate of the Georgetown University Law Center.

-Ms. McAdoo Gordon practices before all the federal agencies in security clearance, debarment, & employee discipline cases.
+She practiced law in Maryland, D.C., and Virginia in state and federal courts, and before federal agencies in security clearance, debarment, & employee discipline cases.

-Prior to becoming an attorney, Ms. McAdoo Gordon was a Special Agent at the Department of Defense, conducting background investigations for security clearance.
+Prior to becoming an attorney, Leslie was a Special Agent at the Department of Defense, conducting background investigations for security clearance.

 This new book answers the 25 most asked questions that Leslie gets about the security clearance process.
 It includes topics such as:

 * Whether the investigator will interview your ex-wife or husband.